The Job Interview Process

-If you are new to the interviewing process, follow our step-by-step guide to ensure you harness the most talented individuals for your organisation.
+If you are new to the interviewing process, follow People First Recruitment's step-by-step guide to ensure you harness the most talented individuals for your organisation.

 Talented individuals are always in demand, so preparation is vital to ensure that you have the best chance of attracting candidates and eliciting a positive response from your candidate of choice.

-- Brief People First – explain the interview process and the predicted timescales involved.
+- Brief People First Recruitment – explain the interview process to us and the predicted timescales involved.
 How many interviews will there be?
 Will there be any tests?
 How quickly will a decision be reached?

 - The interview – Ensure that the candidate has the names and titles of all the people s/he will meet; make sure the candidates are forewarned about any tests or presentations before the interview.